tc39/proposal-pattern-matching/README.md

 If the object has a `Symbol.customMatcher` property:
 1. If that property's value is a function, then that function is the "custom matcher function".
-2. Otherwise executing this matcher throws a XXXError.
+2. Otherwise executing this matcher throws a TypeError.

 Otherwise, if the object is a function, it's the "custom matcher function".